Ohio FirstEnergy bribery scandal: Aftermath and long-term impact

-In March 2023 Householder was convicted of participating in racketeering conspiracy and later that year sentenced to the maximum term of 20 years in prison.
+In March 2023, Householder was convicted of racketeering conspiracy and later that year sentenced to 20 years in prison.

-The Cleveland Browns announced on April 13, 2023, that the team and FirstEnergy had come to an agreement to immediately terminate the naming rights deal for the Browns' stadium, known as FirstEnergy Stadium since 2013, restoring the stadium's original moniker of Cleveland Browns Stadium.
-The naming rights deal would have normally expired in 2029.
+The Cleveland Browns announced on April 13, 2023, that the team and FirstEnergy had agreed to terminate the naming rights deal for the Browns' stadium, restoring the name Cleveland Browns Stadium.

-Sam Randazzo, the former chair of the Public Utilities Commission of Ohio, was implicated and charged for accepting a $4.3 million bribe in connection with the scandal, and committed suicide on April 9, 2024.
+Sam Randazzo, the former chair of the Public Utilities Commission of Ohio, died by suicide on April 9, 2024, while awaiting trial on state and federal charges related to the scandal.